lukaspustina/flatcat/README.md

 ## Features

+- Behaves like GNU cat unless instructed to flatten files.
 - Supports JSON, TOML, YAML, and more format are coming.
 - Supports colorful output to ease readability
 - Allows to ignore `Null` values